Menu

 RULES

 The zones are those defined by the National Electoral Commission and used to locate polling booths at election times.
-If you do not know your zone, Please check on our website http://fcc.gov.sl/cleanest-zone-competition/ for the rules of the competition, the map and our list of wards and zones, with key boundaries and landmarks identified.
+If you do not know your zone, Please check on our website https://fcc.gov.sl/cleanest-zone-competition/ for the rules of the competition, the map and our list of wards and zones, with key boundaries and landmarks identified.
 If you are still unsure, please ask your ward councillor.

 1. The criteria for winning and the marking system are as set out below.
 To ensure fairness, the following system will be adopted for the first competition: